taplytics/Taplytics-Android-SDK/START.md

 ####Revenue Logging

-Its also possible to log revenue.
+It's also possible to log revenue.

-Revenue logging is the exact same as event logging, only call `logRevenue`:
+Revenue logging is the same as event logging, only call `logRevenue`:

 ```java
 Number someRevenue = 10000000;